-Theorem \ref{th:power_control_zero} and Theorem \ref{th:limit_rho} allow us to shed light into the behavior of the limited PAPR precoder when the control parameter $\rho$ goes to either zero or infinity.
-As an interesting remark, we note that in the case where $\rho\to 0$, the performance becomes independent of $P$ but dependent of the regularization parameter $\lambda$.
-In this case, we claim that, the limited PAPR precoder becomes close to the RZF.
-This is because as $\rho\to 0$, the entries of the RZF precoder tends to zero and thus the RZF becomes feasible with respect to the optimization problem in \eqref{eq:nonlse}.
+Theorem \ref{th:power_control_zero} and Theorem \ref{th:limit_rho} allow us to shed light on the behavior of the limited PAPR precoder when the control parameter $\rho$ goes to either zero or infinity.
+As an interesting remark, we note that in the case where $\rho\to 0$, the performance becomes independent of $P$ but dependent on the regularization parameter $\lambda$.
+In this case, we claim that the limited PAPR precoder becomes close to the RZF.
+This is because as $\rho\to 0$, the entries of the RZF precoder tend to zero and thus the RZF becomes feasible with respect to the optimization problem in \eqref{eq:nonlse}.
 On the other hand, when $\rho\to \infty$, the performance depends on $P$ but not on the regularization parameter.
-To explain such a behavior, we argue that, in this case, the limited PAPR precoder becomes close to the non-linear LS precoder given by:
+To explain such behavior, we argue that, in this case, the limited PAPR precoder becomes close to the non-linear least squares (LS) precoder given by:

 To see this, it suffices to note that for all ${\bf x}$, the term $ \|{\bf Hx}-\sqrt{\rho}{\bf s}\|^2$ becomes dominant in the minimization of \eqref{eq:nonlse} since for all feasible ${\bf x}$,

 while the second term $\lambda\|{\bf x}\|^2$ remains bounded by $Pn$ as $\rho$ grows large.